Peanuts holiday specials to air on PBS in deal with Apple

-PBS, PBS Kids and Apple announced Wednesday that Snoopy and the gang will be coming to television for the holidays, after all.
+PBS, PBS Kids and Apple announced Wednesday that Snoopy and the gang will be back on broadcast TV, after all.

 This comes in addition to the previously announced plans for the specials to stream on Apple TV+.
 "A Charlie Brown Thanksgiving" will be available starting November 18 and free to watch from November 25-27